-The Editor makes a decision on publication of the submitted papers.
+The Editor makes a decision on the publication of the submitted papers.
 It is guided by the journal’s policy and is based absolutely on the academic value and the conclusion of the reviewers.
-The Editor clings to the contemporary regulations regarding defamation, copyright violation and plagiarism.
+The Editor clings to the contemporary regulations regarding defamation, copyright violation, and plagiarism.
 He is entitled to carry out decision-making in consultation with reviewers or members of the editorial board.

 An editor must not use unpublished information in the editor’s own research without the express written consent of the author.
 Editors should take reasonable responsive measures when ethical complaints have been presented concerning the submitted manuscript or published paper.

 An editor evaluates manuscripts without regard to previous merits, race, ethnic origin, gender, religion, citizenship, sexual orientation, or political philosophy of the authors.